Udall family: Pioneer generation

 David King Udall can be considered the family's founder.
 He was born in St. Louis, Missouri, to David Udall and Eliza King, recent Mormon converts from England.
 They immigrated to the United States in 1851.
 The family traveled across the Great Plains and Rocky Mountains by ox cart and settled in Nephi, Utah.
 The elder David later became a Mormon bishop.

 In this environment, the younger David grew up to be a fervent Mormon as well.
 He married Ella Stewart, and they settled in Kanab, Utah.
 Shortly after their marriage, David left to serve as a missionary in England for two years.
 In 1880, he was called by his church to move with his family to St. Johns, Apache County, Arizona, in order to become the local bishop and facilitate further Mormon migration into that community.
-This made David unpopular with established residents of St. Johns, who didn't want the Mormons there, but it did make him instantly prominent in the community.
+This made David unpopular with established residents of St. Johns, who did not want the Mormons there, but it established his standing within the growing Mormon community.

 David married a second wife, Ida Hunt, in 1882.
 She was a granddaughter of Jefferson Hunt.
 David was prosecuted for, but not convicted of, bigamy in 1884.
 In 1885, he was indicted for perjury stemming from a sworn statement he made backing a land claim for Miles Romney (the grandfather of George W. Romney).
 His bail was posted by Baron Goldwater, the father of Barry Goldwater.
 The trial and its aftermath received heavy regional press coverage.
 David was convicted and sentenced to three years of imprisonment at a federal penitentiary in Detroit.
 Later, both the prosecutor and presiding judge at the trial wrote letters to President Grover Cleveland supporting a pardon, stating they believed that David had misunderstood the law and that he lacked any criminal intent.
 President Cleveland issued a pardon after David had served just three months of his sentence.